jaeseungyum/bem-sass/README.md

 ```

 ### Shared CSS Rules Between Elements
-Given that `nav__item` and `nav__link` have common css rules.
+Given that `nav__item` and `nav__link` have common CSS rules.
 Since bem-sass enforces immutability on every BEM entity, it seems that the only way to avoid an inevitable code duplication is using Sass placeholder and `@extend`.

 ```scss
 @include block(nav) {